Imagine what your child could learn if science class wasn’t just a well written book, but a lab in which they can experiment, explore, discover!

 Science, Sixth through Eighth Grade

-Andrea Yocum is an Arizona native, born in Lake Havasu City.
-She graduated from college at Northern Arizona University with a Bachelor’s degree in elementary education and psychology.
-Mrs. Yocum started her teaching career as a fifth/sixth grade classroom teacher, and then taught science and math units in the Mesa School District before coming to Summit.
-She began sharing her talents with Summit students in 2002.
+Andrea Yocum earned a Bachelor’s degree in elementary education and psychology from Northern Arizona University.
+She began her teaching career as a fifth/sixth grade classroom teacher, transitioning into teaching science and math in the Mesa School District before joining Summit in 2002.
+Mrs. Yocum is an Arizona native, from Lake Havasu City.

 Mrs. Yocum enjoys participating in outside training in both teaching and science related professional development.
 She was selected as one of 272 teachers from 19 countries across the globe, to participate in the Honeywell Space Academy for Educators at the U.S. Space and Rocket Center.
-She is currently taking courses through the National Math and Science Initiative, and was selected to be a member of the University of Arizona Water Education Cohort.
-Recently, she helped as a science educational consultant for an exhibit at the Scottsdale Museum of Contemporary Art.
+She has taken courses through the National Math and Science Initiative, and was selected to be a member of the University of Arizona Water Education Cohort.
+She has also helped as a science educational consultant for an exhibit at the Scottsdale Museum of Contemporary Art.

-In 2009, 2012 and 2014 she was a recipient of a “Golden Gator, Excellence in Teaching Award” from Xavier College Preparatory High School.
+Mrs. Yocum is a five time recipient of a “Golden Gator, Excellence in Teaching Award” from Xavier College Preparatory High School.
 This award recognizes junior high teachers who have been inspirational to Xavier’s freshmen students.
 Teaching middle school science, including chemistry and physics, using predominately lab experiments, and her obvious love of teaching enthralls her students.